How often do you use LinkedIn while away from your desktop?

 About the Author

-This article was written by Joe Linford of Broadband Genie, who are a consumer driven price comparison site for broadband, smartphones and the latest iPad deals.
+This article was written by a guy from a company who is a consumer driven price comparison site for broadband, smartphones and the latest iPad deals.